ben-etc/rpi-dailycal/FAQ.md

 Images larger than 640x384 will be scaled down, but will make the `--date-location detect` mode ineffective, as usually a single pixel will be interpolated to a slightly different color.

+Additionally, higher contrast images tend to produce better results.
+Red screens will tend to pick up some color from bright yellows in images and may not come out as expected.

+### How do I make it run every day with a new image?

+The script itself does not have this feature, but you can place the command in your crontab to run at a specific time every day.
+Using the `--image shuffle` argument will cause it to randomly pick a new image each day.

+### Can I use a different size screen?

+The drivers __epd7in5.py__ and __epd7in5b.py__ expect the screen to be 640x384.
+The script itself references the sizes provided by those drivers, so you could conceivably alter the script to load different drivers.
+I only have the 7.5" display so I cannot test anything other than this size.

 ### Can you add [feature]?

 Maybe, but I wouldn't count on it.
 I'm not a programmer by trade, so this was always intended to be a small hobby project.
+There are a few other features I may add, but I'm not going to promise anything.